RomainTGitHub/planty/app/public/wp-content/plugins/all-in-one-seo-pack/readme.txt

 Use competitor SEO analysis to outrank them with better SEO optimization.

 * **SEO Code Snippets**
-Integration with <a href="https://wordpress.org/plugins/insert-headers-and-footers/">WPCode plugin</a> for SEO code snippets to further customize every aspect of your SEO.
+Integration with [WPCode plugin](https://wordpress.org/plugins/insert-headers-and-footers/) for SEO code snippets to further customize every aspect of your SEO.

 ### WordPress SEO Integrations ###